 1. Employers Enjoy First Round Victory As Persuader Rule Blocked

 Describing the federal government’s controversial persuader rule as “defective to its core,” the United States District Court for the Northern District of Texas blocked the rule in its entirety by issuing a nationwide injunction on June 27.
 Had it not been stopped, the new rule would have forced attorneys and their clients to report in open records the details of their confidential attorney-client relationships beginning on July 1, making it complicated for employers to seek legal counsel in opposing and dealing with unions.

-We are not only pleased with the outcome, but are proud to report that a Fisher Phillips partner was an expert witness at the hearing whose testimony was noted repeatedly in the court’s written ruling.
+We are not only pleased with the outcome, but are proud to report that a Fisher Phillips partner was designated as an expert witness by the court at the hearing whose testimony was noted repeatedly in the court’s written ruling.